PatentsView/PatentsView-API/querymodule/doc/doc.md

 * The `per_page` option specifies the number of results per page; it defaults to 25 and has a maximum of 10,000.
 * An example for specifying pagination in the options parameter is: `o={"page":2,"per_page":50}`

-#### <a name="coinventor"></a> Coinventor
+#### <a name="matched_subentities_only"></a> Matched Subentities Only

-The `coinventor` option is provided to indicate whether coinventor data should be included in the results in a special case when:
+The `matched_subentities_only` option is provided to indicate whether only those subentities that match their subentity-specific criteria shoul be included in the results.
+By default, all subentities will be included for each parent entity that matches the criteria.

-1. an inventor field is used in the query, and
-1. an inventor field (not necessarily the same one) is used in the output, and
-1. the inventor field in the query encompassed by an &ldquo;and&rdquo; join operator.

-For example, consider this query and output field list:
+This is easiest to understand with an example, so consider this query:

 `q={"_and":[{"_gte":{"patent_date":"2007-01-04"}},{"inventor_last_name":"Whitney"}]}&f=["patent_number","patent_date","inventor_last_name"]` <a class="fa fa-external-link" href="http://jsoneditoronline.org/?json={%22_and%22:[{%22_gte%22:{%22patent_date%22:%222007-01-04%22}},{%22inventor_last_name%22:%22Whitney%22}]}&amp;f=[%22patent_number%22,%22patent_date%22,%22inventor_last_name%22]"></a>

 The results will include all the patents that have a grant date on or after January 4, 2007 and with an inventor with the last name &ldquo;Whitney&rdquo;.
-By default or when `{"coinventors":true}`, the results will include all data for all inventors for the patents.
-However if `{"coinventors":false}`, the results will only include the inventor data for the inventor &ldquo;Whitney&rdquo;.
+By default or when `{"matched_subentities_only":false}`, the results will include all data for all inventors for the patents.
+However if `{"matched_subentities_only":true}`, the results will only include the inventor data for the inventor &ldquo;Whitney&rdquo;.
 Note that if the patent has multiple inventors that meet the inventor criteria, then each matching inventor will be included in the results.
-Also note that if the inventor field in the query is encompassed by an &ldquo;or&rdquo; join operator, then the coinventor parameter cannot be false.
+Also note that if the inventor field in the query is encompassed by an &ldquo;or&rdquo; join operator, then the matched_subentities_only parameter cannot be true.

 ##### <a name="query_string_example"></a> Example